yaoganchenchi/TRM_Taylor_Series_Expansion/README.md

 This script provides the partial derivatives of Ts with respect to albedo, aerodynamic resistance and surface resistance.
 The Ts is analytically solved with first-order Taylor series expansion and second-order Taylor series expansion based on the land surface energy balance equation.

-Academic use ONLY, and please acknowledge the following paper:
+Please acknowledge the following paper: